Investing in Experience

 Comcare is responding to the issue of workforce ageing by working collaboratively to develop practical resources.
 These resources will enable workplaces to encourage people of all ages to participate to their full potential.

-Investing in Experience: Working for today and tomorrow provides practical advice and resources to help workplaces and workers benefit from the four generations working alongside each other for the first time.
+Investing in Experience: Working for Today and Tomorrow snapshot (PDF, 2.0 MB) provides practical advice and resources to help workplaces and workers benefit from the four generations working alongside each other for the first time.
 It focuses on a number of dimensions we must consider and address together to create productive, age inclusive workplaces.